-A reader asked if he should send a pre-interview letter to each person he was scheduled to speak with.
+A participant in my Resume Revolution Webinar asked if he should send a pre-interview letter to each person he was scheduled to speak with.
 On the surface, this may seem like a great idea.

 While I applaud this candidate on his effort, it may be misguided.
 I see a more effective way to demonstrate how prepared he is and what a great addition he’d make to the team.

 “I’ve been through two rounds of phone interviews for a senior management position at an international organization.

 I have face-to-face interviews scheduled where I will be meeting individually with the hiring manager and four other HR leaders.
 In preparing for the interviews, I have managed to ascertain the areas of focus for each interviewer.
 Since I know their emphasis, I have considered writing a cover letter to each interviewer addressing my skills and experiences specific to their areas of interest.

 I would present the cover letter with a copy of my resume and job description specific summary of qualifications at the interview.
 My thought process is that we will have limited time in the interview process, and I want them to have a personalized take away which not only demonstrates my attention to detail, but gives them references for any questions they may have regarding my qualifications following the interview.

 Is this a good strategy, or will it possibly be perceived as ‘too much’?”

 D.S., First of all … congratulations for trying to go the extra mile to differentiate yourself.

 But there are more effective ways to accomplish your goal.